 The Right Way

 The Village of Villa Park is coordinating with Roy Strom, the Village's waste hauler, to assist the Village and ensure residents and local businesses have an alternate disposal option.
 To meet the objective the Village has started E-Waste "the right way" a program designed to provide a convenient, "no cost", environmentally responsible solution for the community.
-A registered IEPA collector, recyclers and refurbishes of electronic waste will properly process program-accepted electronics.
+Vintage Tech, LLC, a registered IEPA collector, recycles and refurbishes electronic waste and will properly process program-accepted electronics.

-For an extensive list of electronic items that can be disposed of at our E-Waste site, please visit the Roy Strom website dedicated to Villa Park at: Roy Strom - Villa Park and click on the .pdf file for Electronic Waste Disposal Program 2012.
+For an extensive list of electronic items that can be disposed of at our E-Waste site, please visit the Roy Strom website dedicated to Villa Park at: Roy Strom - Villa Park and click on the Electronic Waste Disposal Program (PDF) link.

 Recyclables are placed in program recycling bins, and are collected curbside each week along with refuse.
 Additional or replacement bins may be purchased at the Public Works building.
-18 gallon recycling containers are $15.
-The larger 32 gallon recycling containers are also available for $25.
+18 gallon recycling containers are $25.
 Call the Public Works Department at 630-834-8505 for more information.